Today’s Bible reading

 Here are some of the problems:

 - All Saints Day (Nov.
-1): Some people considered this celebration of all the saints, known and unknown, to be a very powerful day against the forces of evil, since all the intercession of the company of heroes could be called upon at once.
+1): Some people considered this celebration of all the saints, known and unknown, to be a very powerful day against the forces of evil, since all the intercession of the company of heroes can be called upon at once.
 The concept of All Saints Day is connected to the doctrine of The Communion of Saints.
 This is the Catholic teaching that all of God’s people, on heaven, earth, and in the state of purification (Purgatory), are spiritually connected and united.
 They are just as alive as those on earth (their body dead, but their immortal souls alive), and are constantly interceding on our behalf.

 Jesus has introduced his followers into an eternal now, but our full experience of that awaits the final day when the dead are raised.
 We will always be embodied spirits, as we were created to be.